OpenFreeEnergy/gufe/docs/concepts/included_models.rst

 Individual ``Protocol`` subclasses obtain these estimates in a wide variety of ways, with varying domains of applicability and effectiveness.

 The :meth:`.Protocol.create` method is used to generate :ref:`ProtocolDAGs <protocoldag>` that can be executed to produce :ref:`ProtocolDAGResults <protocoldagresult>`.
-The :meth:`.Protocol.gather` method is used in turn to aggregate the contents of many :ref:`ProtocolDAGResults <protocoldagresult>` into a :ref:`ProtocolResult <protocolresult>`.
+The :meth:`.Protocol.gather` method is then used to aggregate the contents of many :ref:`ProtocolDAGResults <protocoldagresult>` into a :ref:`ProtocolResult <protocolresult>`.

 .. note::